Gigaspaces/xap-docs/site/content/xap/12.2/started/first-app.markdown

 InsightEdge is being transformed from a Spark distribution to a Unified transactional/analytics platform.
 This documentation was imported from the previous release as-is, and may contain some inaccuracies.
 We're currently reviewing and fixing it, and will remove this notice once we're done.
 {{%/note%}}

-In this tutorial, you will learn how to develop your first InsightEdge application to read and write from/to the Data Grid.
-This tutorial assumes that you have basic knowledge of {{%exurl "Apache Spark""http://spark.apache.org/docs/latest/index.html"%}}.
+This topic explains how to create an InsightEdge application that can read and write from/to the Data Grid.
+You should have a basic knowledge of {{%exurl "Apache Spark""http://spark.apache.org/docs/latest/index.html"%}}.

 {{%refer%}}
-For installation and launching the InsightEdge cluster, refer to [Quick Start](./quick_start.html) for the minimum cluster setup.
+For instructions on how to install a minimum InsightEdge cluster setup and launch it, refer to [Starting InsightEdge](./quick_start.html).
 {{%/refer%}}

-# Project dependencies
+# Project Dependencies

 InsightEdge {{%version "xap-version"%}} runs on Spark {{%version "spark-version"%}} and Scala {{%version "scala-version"%}}.
 These dependencies will be included when you depend on the InsightEdge artifacts.

-InsightEdge jars are not published to Maven Central Repository yet.
+InsightEdge .jars are not published to Maven Central Repository yet.
 To install artifacts to your local Maven repository, make sure you have {{%exurl "Maven""https://maven.apache.org/"%}} installed and then run:

 {{%tabs%}}
 {{%tab Linux%}}